 Abstract painting – Alien Jungle #1

 Bert Ernie started to notice the subtle changes as he walked along the path in the Yarra Glen forest on that fateful day in 2017.
-As he walked further into the forest he would notice the appearance of the occasional odd looking and brightly coloured tree.
+As he walked further into the woods, he would notice the appearance of the occasional odd looking and brightly colored tree.
 Bert was curious and continued.
-He soon came to a small clearing and then he realised that everything about the environment had changed.
-The forest could no longer be described as a forest – it was a brightly coloured jungle.
-Even the sky above had changed – it was a mauve hue.
+He soon came to a small clearing, and then he realized that everything about the environment had changed.
+The forest could no longer be described as a forest – it was a brightly colored jungle.
+Even the sky above had turned – it was a mauve hue.

-The jungle had all manner of strange creatures that had a similarity to Earth’s animals but were best described as mutants.
-There were creatures that looked like small green dogs but had scales like a reptile.
-The pink coloured birds had muscular legs and arms as well as large feathered wings.
-There was a creature that resembled an eight-legged horse but it was multi-coloured and had sharp looking horns all over its body.
+The jungle had all manner of strange creatures that had a similarity to Earth’s animals, but they were best described as mutants.
+Some creatures looked like small green dogs but had scales like a reptile.
+The pink colored birds had muscular legs and arms as well as large feathered wings.
+There was a creature that resembled an eight-legged horse, but it was multi-colored and had sharp looking horns all over its body.

-As Bert stood there taking it all in an enormous creature that could only be described as a yellow skinned Gorilla came charging out of the woods screaming and yelling in an alien language.
-Bert turned and ran back the way he had came.
+As Bert stood there taking it all in an enormous creature that looked like a yellow-skinned Gorilla came charging out of the woods screaming and yelling in an alien language.
+Bert turned and ran back the way he had come.
 Thankfully the path took him back to planet Earth and his home in Yarra Glen.